DivuThisSide/Portfolio_Optimized/README.md

 ## 📄 Report

 Refer to the **project report PDF** for detailed explanation of:
-- Models and equations
+- Models and architecture
-- Architecture design
+- Mathematical formulations
-- Experimental results
+- Experimental analysis

 ---